 Some conceptual frameworks make a fundamental distinction between observations, interpretations and simulations as the basis for their information modelling approach.
 This supports a pattern in which observations are given precedence and archived, while interpretations or simulations are more transient, being the result of applying the current algorithms and paradigms to the currently available observations.

 An alternative view is that the distinction is not absolute, but is one of degree.
 Even the most trivial "observations" are mediated by some theory or procedure.
 For example, the primary measurement when using a mercury-in-glass thermometer is the position of the meniscus relative to graduations.
 This allows the length of the column to be estimated.
 A theory of thermal expansion plus a calibration for the physical realization of the instrument allows conversion to an inferred temperature.
 Other observations and measurements all involve some kind of processing from the primary observable property.
 For modern instruments, the primary observable property is almost always voltage or resistance or frequency from some kind of sensing element, so the "procedure" typically involves calibrations, etc., built on a theory of operation for the sensor.
-Pertaining to simulations, the OMS model allows for the description of simulated observations (ex : forecast) and can capture entire processing chains starting from initial observation(s) (e.g. surface/ground water level, rainfall) to generate corresponding forecasts scenarios (e.g. flood, drought) through the use of simulation algorithms.
+Pertaining to simulations, the OMS model allows for the description of simulated observations (e.g., forecast) and can capture entire processing chains starting from initial observation(s) (e.g. surface/ground water level, rainfall) to generate corresponding forecasts scenarios (e.g. flood, drought) through the use of simulation algorithms.
 Similarly, aggregates can be calculated (e.g. averages over space or time) and provided referencing their primary source observations.

 However, the same high-level information model — that every "value" is an estimate of the value of a property, generated using a procedure and inputs — applies to "observations", "interpretations" as well as “simulations”.
 It is just that the higher the semantic value of the estimate, the more theory and processing is involved.

-Within the model provided in this standard, there is no conceptual distinction between observations, interpretations and simulations.
-The OMS model allows for the description of the observational workflow together with the explicit description of the processing chain instance that has taken a more primitive observation (e.g. an image) and retrieved a higher level observation (e.g. the presence of a certain type of feature instance) through the application of one or more processing steps.
+Within the model provided in this document, there is no conceptual distinction between observations, interpretations and simulations.
+The OMS model allows for the description of the observational workflow together with the explicit description of the processing chain instance that has taken a more primitive observation (e.g. an image) and retrieved a higher-level observation (e.g. the presence of a certain type of feature instance) through the application of one or more processing steps.
 The result is the entire continuum of primary and processed data provided in a harmonized model.

 Sample, Sampling concerns